Rubender353/x64AssemblyLessons/index.md

 Sockets - Accept
 In the previous lessons we created a socket and used the SYS_BIND syscall to associate it with a local IP address and port.
 We then used the SYS_LISTEN syscall to tell our socket to listen for incoming TCP requests.
 Now we will use the SYS_ACCEPT syscall to tell our socket to accept those incoming requests.
 Our socket will then be ready to read and write to remote connections.

 SYS_ACCEPT's syscall expects 3 arguments - A file descriptor sockfd in RDI.
 A pointer *addr to a structure in RSI.
 And the length addrLen in RDX.
 The SYS_ACCEPT opcode 43 is then loaded into RAX and the kernel is called.
 Note earlier in our lessons we created the structure as an array in RSI.
 This time we can reuse the values in RSI and RDI (rdi file descriptor).
 The 'accept' syscall will create another file descriptor, this time identifying the incoming socket connection.
 We will later use this file descriptor to read and write to the incoming connection in later lessons.
+In x64 we have to store the file descriptor that 'accept' creates elsewhere.
+In this case we store RDI in R9

 Note: Run the program and use the command sudo netstat -plnt in another terminal to view the socket listening on port 9001.